Querent-ai/querent-docs/querent/docs/overview/overview.md

 Discover the power of R!AN and unlock the full potential of your data with our comprehensive resources:

-- **Get Started Guide:** Dive into R!AN with our step-by-step quickstart guide to start processing and analyzing your data.
+- **Get Started Guide:** Follow our step-by-step quickstart guide to begin processing and analyzing your data with R!AN.
 - **Guides Documentation:** Explore the underlying architecture, components, and interactions of R!AN for a deeper understanding of its capabilities.
-- **FAQs:** Stay updated with the latest features, enhancements, and releases of R!AN through our blog and release notes.
+- **FAQs:** Stay informed with the latest features, enhancements, and releases.

 Experience the future of semantic graph computing with R!AN and transform the way you derive insights and knowledge from your data.